openstack-archive/murano-deployment/contrib/windows/image-builder/README.rst

 Introduction
 ------------

-This repository contains MS Windows templates, powershell scripts and bash scripted logic that could used to create qcow2 images for QEMU/KVM based virtual machines used in OpenStack.
+This repository contains MS Windows templates, powershell scripts and bash scripted logic used to create qcow2 images for QEMU/KVM based virtual machines used in OpenStack.

 MS Windows Versions
 -------------------